vknabel/lithia/README.md

 On the other hand we explicitly opted out a pretty long list of features: mutability by default, interfaces, classes, inheritance, type extensions, methods, generics, custom operators, null, instance checks, importing all members of a module, exceptions and tuples.

 > Curios?
-Head over to the generated [Standard Libraray documentation](./stdlib/README.md).
+Head over to the generated [Standard Library documentation](./stdlib/README.md).

 ### Functions